fastrgv/Reliquarium/README.md

 * +Y is upward
 * +Z points forward, toward the viewer

 Dragging the cursor with the LEFT mouse button rotates the puzzle for a better view angle.
-The keys n/a (Nearer/Away) or the mouse wheel zooms.
+The keys i/o (In/Out) or the mouse wheel zooms in & out.

-The pieces are numbered so that typing a number selects a piece to move.
+The pieces are numbered so that typing a number selects which piece to move.
 Alternatively, you can select a piece by RIGHT-clicking the cursor on it, prior to the move.
+Laptop users can select by positioning the cursor on a piece, then pressing the [enter]-key.

-Then use the keys {u,d,l,r,f,b} to move the selected piece (Up,Down,Left,Right,Forward,Backward).
+Use the keys {u,d,l,r,f,b} to move the selected piece (Up,Down,Left,Right,Forward,Backward).

 To make the puzzles much more challenging, you can toggle the numerals off with the n-key.
 Of course that means you will need to use the right mouse button to select the piece you want to move.